nodejs/readable-stream/README.md

 # Streams Working Group

-`readable-stream` is maintained by the Streams Working Group, who oversee the development and maintenance of the Streams API within Node.js.
+`readable-stream` is maintained by the Streams Working Group, which oversees the development and maintenance of the Streams API within Node.js.
 The responsibilities of the Streams Working Group include:

 * Addressing stream issues on the Node.js issue tracker.